 Gift idea for Beagle enthusiasts #6: Beagle Thermal Flask -GooseandMoosePrints

 What a fantastic Christmas gift idea for those who love Beagles and care about the environment!
 An insulated Beagle water bottle keeps beverages at the perfect temperature and helps reduce plastic waste.

 Beagle temperament in a nutshell

-In general, long and floppy ears can be susceptible to chronic ear infections as there is less air circulation.
-Check ears regularly to treat ear infections quickly and effectively to avoid more serious conditions like deafness.
+Long and floppy ears can generally be susceptible to chronic ear infections due to less air circulation.
+Therefore, check ears regularly to treat ear infections quickly and effectively to avoid more severe conditions like deafness.

-The Musladin-Lueke Syndrome is a disease that affects connective tissues and can cause stiffness in joints.
-It's a required test in the US when breeding Beagles as they seem to be more susceptible than other breeds.
+The Musladin-Lueke Syndrome is a disease that affects connective tissues and can cause joint stiffness.
+It's a required test in the US when breeding Beagles, as they seem more susceptible than other breeds.

-1 in 48 Beagles is also a carrier of open angle glaucoma which is a disease affecting eye pressure.
+1 in 48 Beagles is also a carrier of open-angle glaucoma, a disease affecting eye pressure.
 The increased pressure can lead to nerve damage and cause vision loss.

 Hip dysplasia and luxating patellas are other conditions that your Beagle should be checked on.

 Beagles may also suffer from seizure disorders and various cancers.